 Dependent children and spouses/domestic partners of eligible employees and retirees receive full tuition remission at Knox.
 To receive this benefit, dependents must qualify for admission in a degree seeking program.

 The tuition benefit does not cover activity fees, room charges, board charges, or mini-term tuition.

 If the student is a full-time Knox degree seeking student, the student is required to apply, by the due dates, for the State of Illinois Monetary Award Program (MAP) grant, the federal Pell grant, and any tuition grants from other external sources for which the student is eligible.
-Any state and/or federal grant funds for which the student qualifies must be used to cover tuition charges, and the tuition benefit will be adjusted appropriately by the Financial Aid Office.
-If a student is awarded a private scholarship(s) that stipulates it may be used to cover other educational expenses besides tuition, the scholarship will not offset the tuition benefit, unless the total of all awards exceeds the annual cost of attendance determined by Financial Aid Office.
+Any state and/or federal grant funds for which the student qualifies must be used to cover tuition charges, and the tuition benefit will be adjusted appropriately by the Office of Financial Aid.
+If a student is awarded a private scholarship(s) that stipulates it may be used to cover other educational expenses besides tuition, the scholarship will not offset the tuition benefit, unless the total of all awards exceeds the annual cost of attendance determined by Office of Financial Aid.

 A benefit recipient who demonstrates financial need in excess of tuition will be offered a financial aid package which includes work and /or educational loans comparable to current financial aid policies.